Retailing enterprise in Bad Wildungen

 Introduction of floor-level shower elements with a finished surface

-With two new products from the floor-level shower elements segment, poresta systems weighs the step in front of the tile: Poresta® Loft and Loft S with a finished surface made of solid surface material.
+With two new floor-level shower systems, poresta is opening up a further market segment in front of the tile: Poresta® Loft and Loft S with a finished surface made of solid surface material.

 Greater diversity in the bathroom: Poresta® SELECT